Haxey Hood: History

-Haxey and Westwoodside lie in an area of North Lincolnshire known as the Isle of Axholme.
+Haxey, Upperthorpe and Westwoodside lie in an area of North Lincolnshire known as the Isle of Axholme.
 The official story is that in the 14th century, Lady de Mowbray, wife of an Isle landowner, John De Mowbray, was out riding towards Westwoodside on the hill that separates it from Haxey.
 As she went over the hill her silk riding hood was blown away by the wind.
 Thirteen farm workers in the field rushed to help and chased the hood all over the field.
 It was finally caught by one of the farm workers, but being too shy to hand it back to the lady, he gave it to one of the others to hand back to her.
 She thanked the farm worker who had returned the hood and said that he had acted like a Lord, whereas the worker who had actually caught the hood was a Fool.
 So amused was she by this act of chivalry and the resulting chase, that she donated 13 acre of land on condition that the chase for the hood would be re-enacted each year.
 This re-enactment over the centuries has become known as "The Haxey Hood".

 In folklore, when a custom is too old for its origins to be remembered, a story is often devised to rationalise what would otherwise be baffling.
 However the "official" story of the Hood's origins is not that unlikely.
 Others have noted possible similarities between the Hood and hoods worn by bog burials in Northern Europe and noted that the game takes place on the border of bogs where naturally-preserved mummies of supposed prehistoric sacrifices have been found.
 However, hoods have been found on deposited bodies in Scandinavia but not in Britain or in Ireland.

 The nobles mentioned in the story did exist.
 Records show that John De Mowbray (29 November 1310 – 4 October 1361), the 3rd Baron Mowbray of Axholme, would be the most likely candidate for the husband of the lady.
 This would date the Hood to about 1359 when a deed granting land to commoners was enacted by the baron.
 This would make the Hood around 650 years old, making it likely to be the oldest surviving tradition in England.

 It has similarities to other village combats, such as Ashbourne's Royal Shrovetide Football, the Shrove Tuesday Football Games in Sedgefield, Durham and Alnwick, Northumberland and the Hallaton Bottle Kicking contest in Leicestershire.

-Speculation regarding the hood having originally been the head or penis of a sacrificial animal used in a fertility ritual is just that – pure speculation.
-No evidence can be found for it.

 The song "Drink Old England Dry" (Roud 882) is associated with the hood and has only rarely been recorded elsewhere.